hashicorp/terraform-provider-azurerm/website/docs/r/api_management_gateway_api.html.markdown

 The following arguments are supported:

-* `api_management_name` - (Required) The Name of the API Management Service in which this Gateway exists.
-Changing this forces a new API Management Gateway API to be created.

-* `api_name` - (Required) The Name of the API Management API within the API Management Service.
-Changing this forces a new API Management Gateway API to be created.

 * `gateway_id` - (Required) The Identifier for the API Management Gateway.
 Changing this forces a new API Management Gateway API to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the API Management Gateway API should exist.
+* `api_id` - (Required) The Identifier of the API Management API within the API Management Service.
 Changing this forces a new API Management Gateway API to be created.

 ## Attributes Reference